Data Protection - Request for Information

 Proof of ID– We do this in various ways:

 - If you are currently in communication with a Local Authority Officer, such as a Social worker, or a teacher, then they can confirm your identity.
 Either ask them to confirm you are the named person making the request by emailing email@example.com from their work email account, or advise us of their name when making your request.

-- If you do not have current contact with a Local Authority Officer, once we receive your request we will provide an acknowledgement advising you to take your proof of ID to a local office, school or Council building, so that a member of staff can confirm your ID.
-Alternatively you can hand in your request letter, bringing with you the relevant ID.
+- If you do not have current contact with a Local Authority Officer, once we receive your request we will provide an acknowledgement.
+This will advise you to take your proof of ID to a local office, school or Council building, so that a member of staff can confirm your ID.
+Alternatively you can hand in your request by letter, bringing with you the relevant ID.

 - The ID we require to view is a document with your photograph, such as passport, driving license and another document showing your address, such as a utility bill, bank statement etc.

-Once we receive your valid request and your proof of ID, we have 40 calendar days to provide the information to you.
-Fife Council receives a large amount of these types of requests, however we endeavor to provide a response to you as soon as possible after receipt of your valid request.
+Once we receive your valid request and your proof of ID, we have 30 calendar days to provide the information to you.
+Fife Council receives a large amount of these types of requests, but we will endeavor to provide a response to you as soon as possible after receipt of your valid request.
 If your request is excessive, we may require that you provide further information to reduce the scope of your request.
 If this is not possible to do, we may be required to extend your request to up to 90 calendar days.
 We may also be required to apply a cost.
 If a cost is to be applied you will be advised of this prior to us working on your request, with advice on how to make the payment.